tbdrstl/BoundaryArray.jl/README.md

-# PeriodicArray.jl
+# BoundaryArray.jl
-Package which implements AbstractArrays with periodic boundary conditions
+Package which implements AbstractArrays with different boundary conditions.